 - Platinum Premier Elite: Earn 75% bonus points (17.5 points per $1)

-So these points can rack up very quickly.
-But the easiest way to earn more Marriott point toward free hotel stays is still with cards like the Marriott Bonvoy Boundless™ Credit Card, Marriott Bonvoy Bold™ Credit Card, Marriott Bonvoy Business™ American Express® Card or the Marriott Bonvoy Brilliant™ American Express® Card.
-You’ll earn bonus points (worth potentially THOUSANDS) for opening the cards and meeting their minimum spending requirements.
+These points can rack up very quickly.
+But the easiest way to earn more Marriott points toward free hotel stays is still with cards like the Marriott Bonvoy Boundless™ Credit Card, Marriott Bonvoy Bold™ Credit Card, Marriott Bonvoy Business™ American Express® Card or the Marriott Bonvoy Brilliant™ American Express® Card.
+You’ll earn bonus points for opening the cards and meeting their minimum spending requirements.
 Plus, you’ll get bonus points when you use them for your paid stays with Marriott making them some of top hotel credit cards.

 Marriott Bonvoy is one of the best hotel reward programs.
 You can earn and redeem Marriott points across 29 different hotel brands with over 1,300,000+ rooms worldwide.

 As an overall average, you will usually get about one cent of value per point across all hotel brands in the Marriott family.
-But earning even higher (over three cents per point) is very possible if you are willing to look around.
-Don’t forget that Marriott’s 5th-night-free perk is available to everyone and helps significantly in making your points worth even more.
+But earning even higher value is possible if you are willing to look around.
+Don’t forget that Marriott’s “Stay 5, pay for 4” perk is available to everyone and helps make your points worth even more.
 To take advantage of these deals setup a Marriott account to starting earning points.